ICFAI-LAW School BA-LLB / BBA-LLB Admissions 2025

 To register as an advocate in a state bar council, law graduates are required to fill out and submit the advocate enrollment application form and identity card form of the concerned bar council.
 However, the state bar council issues only a provision enrollment certificate and provisional identity card.
 To get the permanent certificate of Practice and permanent advocate ID card, one must complete All India Bar Examination conducted by the Bar Council of India itself.

-The provisional enrollment expires after two years from the date of enrollment.
+The provisional enrollment expires after three years from the date of enrollment.
 So, within this duration, the law graduate must clear the AIBE exam.
 In some exceptional cases when it is not possible to conduct AIBE, the Bar Council may extend the two-year period and consider state bar council registration as valid.
 A notification to make such a decision effective is released beforehand.

 You may also check - AIBE Exam Pattern